MeruLeo/MeruLeo/README.md

-# 👋 سلام! من امیرعلی‌ام
+# 👋 Hi there, I'm Amirali

-🚀 Fullstack Developer | عاشق ساخت اپلیکیشن‌های مدرن و مقیاس‌پذیر
+🚀 Fullstack Web Developer | Passionate about blending **Art & Technology** to create impactful digital experiences

-💡 تخصص من روی **React, Next.js, Node.js, MongoDB** هست و همیشه دنبال یادگیری عمیق‌تر و ساخت محصولاتی با تجربه کاربری عالی‌ام.
-🌍 هدفم همکاری روی پروژه‌های چالش‌برانگیز و تاثیرگذار در سطح جهانیه.
+💡 Specialized in **React, Next.js, Node.js, and MongoDB**, with a strong focus on crafting seamless user interfaces and scalable architectures.
+🎨 My philosophy: *Technology should not only work — it should feel like art.*
+🌍 Always eager to take on challenging projects, contribute to impactful solutions, and grow as a developer.

 ---

-## 🛠️ مهارت‌ها و تکنولوژی‌ها
+## 🛠️ Tech Stack

 <p align="center">
   <!-- Frontend -->